Chunnel - take The Chunnel from England to France

 Chunnel Crossing as a Passenger

 Eurostar operate the passenger trains the run from London St Pancras, Ashford and Ebbsfleet in England, throught the Chunnel, and then direct to Paris, Brussels, Lille or Eurodisney and beyond.
 Eurostar services are for passengers (and luggage) only, and are not for motorists.
-Prices start from just £55 per person for a return ticket.
+Prices start from around £69 per person for a return ticket.
+Tickets can be bought through Voyages SNCF, the official distribution channel of the French railways.
 Click here for prices and booking for Eurostar...

 Chunnel Train Prices - find the best deals

 To make sure you find the best deals for the Chunnel, compare all prices for both Chunnel trains and ferries here.
-For the passenger train services (without the car) visit Eurostar here.
+For the passenger train services (without the car) see our page on Eurostar here.

 Fares for the Chunnel trains operated by Eurotunnel usually start from around £49 for a single trip with a car.
 Prices are per car, not per passenger.
 So you can take all the family and luggage you need for a long trip without paying any extra fee, so long as it all fits legally in your vehicle.
 Chunnel fares for cars are comparable to the ferry Channel crossing fares, available from P & O ferries, DFDS and MyFerryLink, which start at around £35 per car.
 But always look out for special offers and deals from the ferry companies.
 To find the cheapest deals, book well in advance, and also try to travel at off-peak times.
 Click here to book for Eurotunnel...

-Eurostar fares can start at around £65 return from London to Lille, and £69 return from London to Paris.
+Eurostar fares can start at around £69 return from London to Lille, and £69 return from London to Paris, depending on availability, class, time and day you travel.
 Sometimes even cheaper bargains can be found, so look out for the special offers.
 Again, the cheapest fares can be found if you book in advance.
-Click here to book Eurostar...
+Click here to book Eurostar through Voyages SNCF, the official distribution channel of the French railways.

 Travel Through the Chunnel